MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## Program parameters

-When starting a program with the PowerToys Run program plugin, specify the program parameters using these command formats where applicable:
+When starting a program with the PowerToys Run program plugin, specify the program arguments using the programs expected format.

-- `program -param ...`
-- `program /param ...`
-- `program --parameter ...`
-- `program -- parameter ...` (Here `--` is used as a delimiter by PT Run.)

 For example, when launching Visual Studio Code, you can specify the folder to be opened with:

+`Visual Studio Code -- C:\myFolder`

+Visual Studio Code also supports a set of [command line parameters](https://code.visualstudio.com/docs/editor/command-line), which can be utilized with their corresponding arguments in PowerToys Run to, for instance, view the difference between files:

+`Visual Studio Code -d C:\foo.txt C:\bar.txt`

+If the program plugin's option "Include in global result" is not selected, be sure to include the activation phrase, `.` by default, to invoke the plugin's behavior:

 `.Visual Studio Code -- C:\myFolder`

-Visual Studio Code also supports a set of [command line options](https://code.visualstudio.com/docs/editor/command-line), which can be utilized as parameters in PowerToys Run to, for instance, view the difference between files:

-`.Visual Studio Code -d C:\myFile_1.txt C:\myFile_2.txt`

 ## Windows Search settings